-Since you are in Sylacauga, which sits atop a bed of mostly white marble, take time to visit the Isabel Anderson Comer Museum and Arts Center (711 North Broadway, 256-391-1352).
+Since you are in Sylacauga, which sits atop a bed of mostly white marble, take time to visit the Isabel Anderson Comer Museum and Arts Center (711 N. Broadway, 256-391-1352).
 This museum, containing works of art by the Italian sculptor and quarry investor Giuseppe Moretti, is a great place to learn about Sylacauga’s marble history.
-It also has a “Nabors Room," which celebrates native son Jim Nabors, who gained national fame as both an actor and a singer.
-Nabors was discovered by Andy Griffith and played the garage attendant Gomer Pyle on the "Andy Griffith Show."
+It also has a “Nabors Room,” which celebrates native son Jim Nabors, who gained national fame as both an actor and a singer.
+Nabors was discovered by Andy Griffith and played the garage attendant Gomer Pyle on the “Andy Griffith Show.”
 Be sure to tour the upstairs gallery inside the museum, where you will see a copy of the Hodges Meteorite and newspaper clippings that tell the story of the 8.5-pound rock that fell from the sky and struck Ann Elizabeth Hodges as she napped in a farmhouse in Oak Grove just outside of Sylacauga.

 Be sure to call ahead to chosen destinations to make sure they will be open during the time of your visit.

 You can also view Sylacauga marble sculptures at the B.B.
-Comer Memorial Library (314 N. Broadway; 256-249-0961 map) where the sculptures from visiting Italian artists are on permanent display.
+Comer Memorial Library (314 N. Broadway; 256-249-0961) where the sculptures from visiting Italian artists are on permanent display.
 They can be found in the lobby around the stairwell.
 Another must-see are the 17 paintings that ran as advertising for Avondale Mills in The Saturday Evening Post.
 These paintings by Douglass Crockwell reflect the American way of life in 1948 and are in a similar style to that of Norman Rockwell.
 Look for the Crockwell painting that includes a very young Doug Layton before he became the longtime color commentator for the University of Alabama Football Radio Network.
 Layton was born in Sylacauga.

 Where To Eat

-If you’re hungry, try either the more laid-back atmosphere of The Marble City Grill (112 N. Broadway Ave.; 256-245-8108), located in an old furniture store, or the Buttermilk Hill Restaurant (300 East Third St.; 256-207-1001), situated in a 1904 Victorian home.
+If you’re hungry, try either the more laid-back atmosphere of The Marble City Grill (112 N. Broadway Ave.; 256-245-8108), located in an old furniture store, or the Buttermilk Hill Restaurant (300 E. Third St.; 256-207-1001), situated in a 1904 Victorian home.
 There is a back entrance to The Marble City Grill, making the large parking lot that serves the many stores downtown easily accessible and a joy for those who do not like to park along North Broadway.
 Buttermilk Hill, which offers more of a white tablecloth dining experience, is located in a spacious home with dining options available in the downstairs rooms or on the front porch.

 A great time to visit Sylacauga is during the annual Magic of Marble Festival in April.
 A 10-day event, the festival showcases Sylacauga’s beautiful white marble with on-site sculpting, “Marble Mania” scavenger hunts, and an observation point overlooking one of the historic quarries.